mlesnoff/Jchemo.jl/docs/src/domains.md

 ### Checking

-- **iduniq** Select indexes to remove duplicates in a vector of IDs
+- **finduniq** Select indexes to make unique the IDs in a ID vector
 - **dupl** Find replicated rows in a dataset
 - **tabdupl** Tabulate duplicated values in a vector
 - **findmiss** Find rows with missing data in a dataset